Hiking Dog Mountain Trail: Everything you need to know

 #1 How to get to Dog Mountain Trailhead?

-The good news: Dog Mountain Trail is an easily accessible trail, only 1 hr away from Portland, Oregon.
+The good news: Dog Mountain Trail is easily accessible, only 1 hr away from Portland, Oregon.
 The trailhead is located right off Lewis and Clark Highway (Highway 14) on the Washington side of the Columbia River Gorge.
-There is a parking lot with space for appr.
-70 cars, not too bad for Gorge-conditions.
+There is a parking lot with space for ~70 cars, not too bad for Gorge conditions.

 Distance & driving time to Dog Mountain from: